ysyk2021/aligning-your-values-and-actions-building-a-culture-of-integrity-and-ethics/src/chapter-1-1.md

-# Defining the Importance of Building a Culture of Integrity and Ethics

 In this chapter, we will explore the importance of building a culture of integrity and ethics in the workplace.
 By defining the significance of integrity and ethics, organizations can develop strategies for promoting ethical behavior and upholding ethical standards.